Wade McCollum: Career

-In 2024 Darius Rose (aka Jackie Cox) replaced McCollum in Make Me Gorgeous[44] as Wade left to originate his first principal role on Broadway in Water for Elephants.
+In 2024 Darius Rose (a.k.a.
+Jackie Cox) replaced McCollum in Make Me Gorgeous[44] as Wade left to originate his first principal role on Broadway in Water for Elephants.
 Water for Elephants, directed by Jessica Stone, with book by Rick Elice, composed by PigPen Theatre company, and choreographed by Jesse Robb and Shana Carroll of Seven Fingers Circus was nominated for 7 Tony Awards including Best Musical in 2024.
 Wade performed “The Road Don’t Make You Young” from Water For Elephants on the 2024 live Tony Award show for CBS.

+In 2025 Wade went on to originate the role of Bee Doyle in Floyd Collins by Tina Landau and Adam Guettel at the Lincoln Center Theatre.
+This show was Andre Bishop's final production and LCT's 40th anniversary season.
+The production starred Jeremy Jordan as Floyd (Wade covered the role) and Lizzy McAlpine as Nelly.
+McCollum finished out the year playing Huey in an Off-Broadway revival of John Patrick Shanley's Italian American Reconciliationplaying opposite Mary Testa and Robert Farrior.

+In 2026 McCollum wrote, directed, composed, choreographed and starred in ZAF: The Chemistry of Control at the Royal Institution in London. produced and conceived by cultural entomologist Bridget Nicholls the show blends Wade's neuroscience and theatre disciplines into a biology based musical lecture.
+McCollum then returned to star as Kenny "Killer" Kane in the World Premier of the new musical Freak the Mighty at Cleveland Playhouse and Seattle Rep. Freak the Mighty has Book & Lyrics by Anthony Drewe, music by Ryan Fielding Garrett, directed by Michael Barakiva, is based on the novel by Rodman Philbrick, and is produced by Tony Award winning (Come From Away) Junkyard Dog Productions.

 Personal life

 McCollum is married to artist Noah Jordan.
 McCollum’s father-in-law is 2012 Nobel Prize in Chemistry winner Robert Lefkowitz.